 - 1. Students wishing to transfer overseas may be required to obtain a high school diploma or GED. - 2.
-The CPT requirement may be waived if the student has a bachelor's degree or has successfully completed a college level English or mathematics course with a grade of "C" or higher. - Students requiring special accommodations are required to submit test results and assessments to the Centre for Learning and Academic Success (see Accessibility Services on pg.
-137).
+The CPT requirement may be waived if the student has a bachelor's degree or has successfully completed a college level English or mathematics course with a grade of "C" or higher. - 3.
+Students requiring special accommodations are required to submit test results and assessments to the Centre for Learning and Academic Success. (see Accessibility Services on pgs.
+17 & 141)